uhashim-arm/ARMSRManifest/README.md

 #    Fuzhou Rockchip Electronics Company RK3399 in Mask ROM mode
 lsusb

-sudo ./tools/rkdeveloptool db rk3399pro_loader_v1.25.126.bin
+sudo ./tools/rkdeveloptool db rk3399pro_loader_v1.25.126.bin && sleep 2
-sudo ./tools/rkdeveloptool wl 0x40 ../out/bin/u-boot/idbloader.img
+sudo ./tools/rkdeveloptool wl 0x40 ../out/bin/u-boot/idbloader.img && sleep 2
-sudo ./tools/rkdeveloptool wl 0x4000 ../out/bin/u-boot/u-boot.itb
+sudo ./tools/rkdeveloptool wl 0x4000 ../out/bin/u-boot/u-boot.itb && sleep 2
 sudo ./tools/rkdeveloptool rd
 ```

 The TB_RK3399ProD board should restart and boot into u-boot

-If you have a bootable device with LINUX installed connected to USB or installed in MMCslot the board should start booting the linux kernel.
+If you have a bootable storage device with a Linux distro installed, connected to USB or installed in MMCslot the board should start booting the linux kernel.